 The climate issue in Canada is not only a subject of political debate and policy, but it has also been the inspiration for legal challenges and mass agitations in Canada.
 In 1991, the Indigenous Carrier-Sekana Tribal council and many environmentalist groups successfully went to court and forced a full environmental review of a hydroelectric dam being built in Kitimat, BC (Minorities at Risk Project, 2004).
 In 2018, the Kinder Morgan pipeline expansion in British Columbia was shut down due to ‘relentless’ opposition by Indigenous leaders, environmental activists, and local governments including the provincial NDP government (Souza and Meyer, 2018).
 The anti-Kinder Morgan protests resulted in hundreds of arrests (Anderson, 2018).
 In 2019, hundreds of thousands of Canadians joined climate strikes inspired by international environmental activist Greta Thunberg's "Fridays for Future” (Murphy, 2019).
 It is evident that Canada has a large population of environmental champions who are ready to speak up and fight for the issue.
 Moreover, their main concern appears to be accountability for energy giants, a few of whom try to bypass the rules and regulations by using poor, cheap materials that result in environmental catastrophes.
 This results in harm for the entire energy sector's reputation.

 While there may be differing opinions among Canadians about climate policies, such as whether or not to increase taxes as a means of paying for climate action, or through other innovative policies such as enforced limits on emissions, the general consensus in Canada is pro-environment.
 Climate change was and still is a major concern among the Canadian public and the country’s political leadership.
 This is very much in part due to Indigenous figures, and supportive local and international environmental activists, that have inspired legal challenges and mass agitations against exploitative development of Canadian land and resources.
 Canadians are concerned about the climate and they are enthusiastic to act for it, especially through democratic participation, volunteering in environmental initiatives, and taking steps to reduce their own carbon footprint.
-Government and utility-funded programs continue to be an effective means of educating the population to adopt sustainable practices.
-Increased future public consultations and environmental reviews could help improve public support for development projects. __________________________________________________________________________________
+Increased future public consultations and environmental reviews could help improve public support for sustainable development projects. __________________________________________________________________________________